NEET: Tamil Nadu CM tables Bill in Assembly for exemption from exam

 Tamil Nadu Chief Minister MK Stalin on Monday introduced a Bill in the Assembly seeking exemption for the state from the National Eligibility cum Entrance Test for admission to medical courses, NDTV reported.

+During the Assembly session on Monday, Stalin, citing the committee’s findings, said NEET “clearly undermined the diverse societal representation in MBBS and higher medical studies”, The New Indian Express reported.

+Stalin added that the committee found that NEET favoured “mainly the affordable and affluent segment of the society while equally thwarting the dream of pursuing medical education by the underprivileged social groups”.

-The development came a day after a 19-year-old student from Salem district, who was supposed to sit for the test, died allegedly by suicide, The Hindu reported.
+The Tamil Nadu chief minister introduced the Bill a day after a 19-year-old student from Salem district, who was supposed to sit for the test, died allegedly by suicide, The Hindu reported.

+Tamil Nadu MLAs wore black badges during Monday’s Assembly session to express grief over the student’s death, The Quint reported.

+All India Anna Dravida Munnetra Kazhagam leader and former Tamil Nadu Chief Minister Edappadi K Palaniswami claimed that Opposition MLAs were not given an opportunity to discuss the student’s death.
+They walked out of the Assembly in protest.

+Also read: By forcing NEET on Tamil Nadu, Centre is homogenising India’s education system

-The student died just hours before the examination.
+The student had died just hours before the NEET examination.
 He had failed to clear the test twice before.

 “There is no suicide note, but circumstantial evidence points to suicide due to exam fear as he has failed twice in the past and couldn’t get a medical admission,” an unidentified police officer told the Hindustan Times.